dagochen/GlancingMeter/readme.txt

 The loss value in the top-left corner is the main information of GlancingMeter.
 It is a percentage value that indicates how much glancing blows affect your damage output.
 The lower this value is, the less your damage output is affected by glancing blows.
 In other words a low value of dmg loss indicates that your damage is at full potential.
 A value of 0.0% means that your are getting no glancing blows or glancing blows are not reducing your damage.

+Explaination:
+delta: dealta means the difference in your attackskill (depends on level and weapon) and the enemy defense skill (level * 5)

 ### SLASH COMMANDS ###

 /gm or /glancingmeter